What is the Global Fund ?

 Financial contributions to the Global Fund

 The Global Fund raises contributions from governments and partners every 3 years.
 Funding cycles, known as « replenishments », were decided by its Board in the early years of the Fund, allowing the organisation to ensure the predictability of its funding model.
 Replenishment’ conferences take place every 3 years, where donor countries and partners pledge for the next 3-year cycle.
-The 6th replenishment conference of the Global Fund will be organised in Lyon on October 10, 2019.
+The 6th replenishment conference of the Global Fund took place in Lyon on October 10, 2019.

 Confronted with the magnitude of needs to eradicate the epidemics, the Global Fund seeks to diversify its sources of funding and to increase the impact of its investments and of national health plans.
 It develops initiatives and original partnerships that generate innovative financing, that come on top of traditional bilateral commitments :